How To Add A Link Section To WordPress

 Important

-Note: If you select the checkbox next to Keep this link private, the link will not be visible in your Blogroll section …
+Note: If you tick the Keep this link private checkbox, your link will not be visible in your Blogroll section …

 (Make your links private)

-Making links private allows you to toggle link visibility on and off without deleting these (this is useful if you want to have seasonal links) …
+Making links private allows you to add links and then toggle their visibility on and off without deleting your links (this is useful if you want links to display during certain times and hide them when not required) …

-To see all your links, select Links > All Links in the main dashboard menu …
+To see all the links you have created, select Links > All Links in the dashboard menu …

 (Links Menu – All Links)

-This brings up the ‘Links’ page.
-The Links screen displays all your links and link information (e.g. link URL, categories, relationship, etc.) …
+This loads the ‘Links’ table in your web browser.
+The Links screen displays your links and link information (e.g. URL, link categories, rating, etc.) …

 List of Links